FidelusAleksander/ghcertified/content/questions/actions/question-050.md

 subject: []
 ---

-# Secrets and configuration variables can be scoped to
+# Secrets and configuration variables can be scoped to: (Select three.)

 > https://docs.github.com/en/actions/using-workflows/sharing-workflows-secrets-and-runners-with-your-organization#sharing-secrets-and-variables-within-an-organization
 - [x] The entire organization, or selected repositories in an organization